dpamar/thm_writeups/rope.md

     ...
     ret;

-It always concludes with a "ret" instruction.
-This is the key point to get the ability to execute other gadgets.
+One or many ASM instructions, always followed by a "ret" one.
+This is the key point to execute other gadgets.

 For example, let's say we want to set registers rax to 0xC0FF33 and rdi to 0x50DA.
 We know that the asm binary for "pop rax; ret;" exists somewhere in our executable at address 0x1234.